waymaiker/voting-system/README.md

 # Voting system

-A small organization, decided to use a new vote system, during meetings.
+A small organization has decided, to use a new vote system.
 All voters are known to the organization and are whitelisted using their Ethereum address.
 They can submit new proposals during a proposal registration session, and can vote on proposals only during the voting session.
 When the administrator, has tally the votes, the vote is closed.